 - Donaghy’s Hill

-34. Visit the Tasmanian Central PLATEAU
+34. Visit the Tasmanian Central Plateau

 Looking for travel inspiration and ideas to get off the beaten path in Tasmania?
 Consider adding a road trip through the Central Plateau to your list of things to see and do in Tasmania.

 The Central Plateau is a remote conservation area that is the largest space of alpine land in Tasmania.
-There’s a lot to do and see here, but don’t expect any decent phone reception or even to see many people– perfect if you’re looking to go off-grid for a while.
-One of my favourite camping spots int he Central Plateau is Brady’s Lake, a quaint little spot only really known for fishing.
+There's a lot to do and see here, but don't expect any decent phone reception or even to see many people– perfect if you're looking to go off-grid for a while.

-Also, here’s a link to a good map with some highlights for this often overlooked region of Tasmania if you’re planning a road trip.
+Also, here's a link to a good map with some highlights for this often-overlooked region of Tasmania if you're planning a road trip.

 35. Hike Around Maria Island